York Community High School: Arts

 York Community High School's music program includes a full orchestra, three individual orchestras, three full bands, and three concert choirs.
 There are also two jazz bands, a-cappella singing groups, and percussion ensembles.
 York has a theater department that puts on three productions a year.
-The drama department went to the Illinois High School Musical Theater Awards (IHSMTA) in 2017 for their production of "West Side Story" and received the award of Best Production in the state.
+The drama department received the Best Production award in 2017 and 2018 at the Illinois High School Musical Theater Awards (IHSMTA).
 The dance programs at York include the Advanced Dance Class and the York Dance Company.